Tejuino: A Delicious Fermented Mexican Beverage

 Again Tejuino is a popular beverage in central Mexico, especially in Guadalajara.

 However, its consumption has rapidly spread to other Mexican states such as Veracruz, Nayarit, Michoacán, Baja California Sur, and Colima.

-There is a variety of traditional beverages in Mexico made from corn substrates, and there is great diversity with different process particularities such as:
+There is also a variety of traditional beverages in Mexico made from corn substrates with different processes such as: